cognivore/collapsization/RULES.md

 Each turn has four phases:

 1. **Draw Phase**: Mayor draws **four cards** from the Mayor pile into hand.
 Nominations from the previous turn are cleared.
-The Draw phase ends when the Mayor reveals exactly **two of their four cards** face-up (revealing them one at a time).
+The Draw phase ends when the Mayor reveals exactly **two of their four cards** face-up (revealing them at the same time).

-2. **Control Phase** (NEW): Mayor chooses how to constrain the Advisors' nominations.
+2. **Control Phase**: Mayor chooses how to constrain the Advisors' nominations.
 The Mayor must pick ONE of two options:
    - **Option A — Force Suits**: Assign suit constraints to each Advisor.
 Choose one configuration:
      - Urbanist must claim Diamonds, Industry must claim Hearts; OR
      - Urbanist must claim Hearts, Industry must claim Diamonds